kevinmel2000/FaceTacToe/README.md

 ##Android student project at Les Gobelins school

-* Tic Tac Toe Game written in Java for Android smartphone and tablet
+* Tic Tac Toe Game written in Java for Android smartphones and tablets

 * Basic Artificial Intelligence with three levels :
 	* Easy : randomly fill the grid.